Monitor Resolver Using Serial Communication

 5. In the host model, select the hardware that you are using:

-6. In the masks of the following host model blocks, select a communication Port:
+Alternatively, in the masks of the following host model blocks, you can manually select a communication Port:

 mcb_resolver_host_read/Host Serial Setup